 But supplements are the only things sold this way.
-For example, products from Tupperware, Amway and Avon are all sold through network marketing.
+For example, Tupperware, Amway, and Avon are all sold through network marketing.

 I know people can have strong feelings about MLM.
-Some hate and and others love it.
-I have nothing against it generally speaking.
-If someone wants to give it a whirl to try to make extra money, that's great.
-But, before you decide, I want to give you some homework to do in a series of questions that can help you decide if multi level marketing is right for you.
+Some hate and others love it.
+But, before you decide to try it, I want to give you some homework to do first.
+Here are 11 questions that can help you decide if multi level marketing is right for you.

 Is MLM A Pyramid Scheme?

 In some circles, MLM is called a “pyramid scheme.”
 I understand this analogy because the people at the top of the pyramid make a lot more money than those at the bottom.
 There are fewer people at the top than the bottom, and that's where the pyramid analogy to this type of selling comes from.

 But, through hard work and time, anyone has the potential to rise to the top (in theory).
 While there are some programs that I feel have traits similar to a pyramid scheme, I don’t think they all are.